 Think of information architecture as the blueprint for the building: the user interface is created and designed based on the logic and structure dictated by the IA.
 While placing a prominent search box on your website might increase usability, an Information Architect would ask why your users are struggling to navigate your website in the first place.

 There are multiple components that information architects address in order to solve common website problems.
-The basic aspects of IA are the physical page structure, navigation, taxonomy, and labeling.
+The basic aspects of IA are the physical page structure, navigation, metadata, taxonomy, and search.

 The page structure of the site designs the hierarchy and flow of information on the website to ensure that the user is seeing what they expect to see.
 On top of this is how the user navigates through the site.
-Intuitive or learnable navigation on a website is the crux of IA design.
+Learnable navigation on a website is important for a positive user experience.

 Who Needs Information Architecture?

 In short, everyone.
 Even if we’re not aware of it, there’s an element of IA in any experience that we’re planning, whether it’s the layout of physical or digital space.
-When designing a website, you should be establishing your information architecture strategy before moving onto the user interface.
-However, if you currently have a platform that is suffering from common usability problems, consulting with an experienced Information Architect could save you a lot of money and headaches in the long run.
+When designing a digital space, such as a website, DAM, CMS, or any other information management software, establishing a good information structure is key to the success of the information product or service.
+If you currently have a platform that is suffering from common usability problems, consulting with an experienced Information Architect could save you a lot of money and headaches in the long run.